mehackit/sonic-pi-workshop/readme.md

 ## How to contribute

-- Go to your flder:
+- Go to your folder:
 ```
 cd <path to your folder>
 ```